SCHOTT AG optimizes QM processes for document control and improves workflows worldwide with innovative electronic quality management system d.3 eQMS

 For instance:

-- Digital workflows with profiles and roles: review and approval within processes.
-An example from document creation: If a release process comes to a standstill because one of the employees who could release goes on vacation, the process continues at another colleague who is also allowed to release — such as the department manager.
+• Digital workflows with profiles and roles: Verification and approval within processes.
+An example from document creation: If an approval process stops because one of the employees who could approve goes on vacation, the process continues with another colleague who is also allowed to approve — such as the head of department.

 Learn more about the training management

-Get a holistic overview of our versatile Training Management solution now.
+Get a comprehensive overview of our versatile training management solution now.